 SAFETY4RAILS has proceeded to open the following social media accounts: Twitter, LinkedIn and Facebook.
-The website has direct access to these social networks by clicking on the icons situated on the footer part of the website, as well as, all news and events.
-In this way, it will be easy for every user to participate in this when the website is visited.
+The website provides direct access to these social networks by clicking on the icons situated on the footer part of the website, as well as all news and events.
+In this way, it is made easy for every user to participate in this when the website is visited.

-On social media partners are expected to follow SAFETY4RAILS accounts and tag the project while posting any news related to SAFETY4RAILS.
+On social media, partners are expected to follow the SAFETY4RAILS' accounts and to tag the project when posting any news related to SAFETY4RAILS.
 This is a requirement in order to meet the established Key Performance Indicators (KPIs).
-EOS will send reminders to encourage partners to actively disseminate and communicate the project.
+EOS will continue to send reminders to encourage partners to actively disseminate and communicate about the activities and achievement of the project.